Tinka8ell/DailyOffice/README.md

 ## Meditation

+One or more Prayers defined by a name calculated from day of the month:

+1. Meditation Title (heading 2?)
-One or more Prayers:
+1. One or more prayers

-1. Title (heading 3 optional)
+   1. Title (heading 3? optional)
    1. Paragraphs (1 or more)
    1. Author (emphasised right aligned)

 ## Extended Bible Reading (either Daily or Yearly) (based on date)